RobertGawron/GammaSpectrometer/Mechanic/MechanicOverview/README.md

 1. ```python ./GenerateMultipleSTL.py MechanicOverview.sca```
 2. ```run_exports.s```

-This will create Render*.stl that can be now imported to other CAD (e.g.) Blender.
+This will create Render*.stl that can be now imported to other CAD tools, e.g. Blender.

-Note: I tried to be consistent and put this script in ../../Tools and here run only a wrapper, but it's hard to import python files that are located in parent dictionary.
-At the end, I left the script here.